revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   </details>
   </details>

-11.Predict the output of the follwing code?
+11. Predict the output of the following code?

 ```python
 x = 80